dtolabs/java-ec2-nodes/ec2-rundeck-node-generator/Readme.md

 * `editUrl` - URL to edit the definition of this node object
 * `remoteUrl` - URL to edit the definition of this node object using Rundeck-specific integration

-In addition, Nodes can have "Setting" values.
-A Setting is a named entity with a string value.
-Since Settings can be shared between Nodes, specific Settings must be named uniquely for each Node.
-When defined, the name for each Setting will be made unique by prepending the name of the associated Node.
+In addition, Nodes can have arbitrary attribute values.

 EC2 Instance Field Selectors
 -----------------